mytestbed/labwiki/README.md

 by dragging the icon in the title block into the middle column.
 After dropping the icon, a code editor should appear.
 Please note the 'Read-only' label in the title block.
 As it is read from a read-only repository, editing is blocked.

-The introductory video at http://labwiki.mytestbed.net should provide you with some hints on the capabilities of LabWiki provided through it's plugin system.
+This [introductory video](http://labwiki.mytestbed.net) should provide you with some hints on the capabilities of LabWiki provided through it's plugin system.

 ## Installing additional Plugins